THE JOURNEY SO FAR...

 Cosenza has also created illustrations and written short stories for various publications, including celebrity make-up artist Carmindy's book, Bloom: A Girl's Guide to Growing Up Gorgeous, as well as Commercial Observer, a New York-based real-estate magazine.

-Cosenza began painting professionally in 2002, and his work has been carried at Scottsdale's Art One Gallery, owned by Kraig Foote, since 2005.
+Sal began painting professionally in 2002, and his work has been carried at Scottsdale's Art One Gallery, owned by Kraig Foote, since 2005.
 His paintings have also been showcased at West Valley Art Museum (AZ), Teatro LATEA (NYC), Scottsdale Center for the Performing Arts, and LaGuardia Community College (NYC), as well as various fine arts boutiques, furniture stores, restaurants, coffee shops, libraries, churches, and college campuses throughout Arizona and New York.
-His work hangs in many private collections across the United States, including the Scottsdale Mayor's Office and the Autism Academy for Education and Development.
+In addition to numerous private collections across the United States, his work has hung in the Scottsdale Mayor's Office and the Autism Academy for Education and Development.

-In 2011, Cosenza formed SAL COSENZA ART + DESIGN, which oversees all paintings and design work coming out of his independent studio.
-He later established UNUM STUDIO, LLC. in 2019, as a legal umbrella for all independent projects.
+In 2011, Cosenza formed SAL COSENZA ART + DESIGN, which brands all paintings and design work coming out of his independent studio.
+He later established UNUM STUDIO LLC. in 2019, as a legal entity and publishing imprint for all solo projects.

-From 2015 to 2019, Cosenza served as an architectural designer of large-scale residential and commercial buildings and interiors at Margulies Hoelzli Architecture, PLLC., in New York.
+From 2015 to 2019, he served as an Architectural Designer of large-scale residential and commercial buildings and interiors at Margulies Hoelzli Architecture, PLLC., in New York.

-Since 2019, he has taught Interior Design History courses (INT 111, 310, 311, and 494) and co-taught Interior Design Studio courses (INT 261 and 262) at Arizona State University's Herberger Institute for Design and the Arts.
+Since 2019, he has taught Interior Design History courses (INT 111, 310, 311, and 494) and co-taught Interior Design Studio courses (INT 261, 262, 465, and 522) at Arizona State University's Herberger Institute for Design and the Arts.
+During his time at ASU, Cosenza served as a Faculty Associate before his promotion in 2024 to Assistant Teaching Professor.

 EARLY LIFE & EDUCATION

-Sal Cosenza was born in Scottsdale, Arizona, to parents Belle Cosenza and Sal Cosenza, Sr. His older siblings are Carl Cosenza, Chris Cosenza, and Jennifer Gephart.
-He credits the support of his family as well as his Coronado High School art teacher, Janet Blum, in his decision to embrace the arts at a young age, and received early training from both ASU's Children's Art Workshops and AP painting classes at Scottsdale Community College.
-His painting instructors from this early period include Bernard Young, John Avedisian, and Danielle Jelks.
+Sal Cosenza was born in Scottsdale, Arizona, to parents Belle Cosenza and Sal Cosenza, Sr. The youngest of four children, he credits the support of his family as well as his Coronado High School art teacher, Janet Blum, in his decision to embrace the arts at a young age, and received early training from both ASU's Children's Art Workshops and AP painting classes at Scottsdale Community College.
+Sal’s painting instructors from this early period include Bernard Young, John Avedisian, and Danielle Jelks.
 In a 2019 interview with Campus News, Cosenza cited Michelangelo and Georgia O’Keeffe as influences on his own work.
 [2]

-In 2012, Cosenza moved to Harlem, New York City, where he lived and worked for seven years.
+In 2012, Sal moved to Harlem, New York City, where he lived and worked for seven years.
 It was during this time when he earned a Masters of Architecture from The City College of New York, in 2015.
-At CCNY, Cosenza learned from and worked with instructors like Bradley Horn, Marta Gutman, Sean Weiss, Lee Weintraub, Nandini Bagchee, Michael Meredith, Martin Stigsgaard, Brian Healy, and Elisabetta Terragni.
+At CCNY, Cosenza produced a variety of individual and collaborative multi-scalar architectural proposals, as he learned from and worked with instructors like Bradley Horn, Marta Gutman, Sean Weiss, Lee Weintraub, Nandini Bagchee, Michael Meredith, Martin Stigsgaard, Brian Healy, and Elisabetta Terragni.

 NOTABLE WORKS

-In a 2023 interview with CanvasRebel Magazine, Cosenza describes how, “One of the most rewarding parts of being a painter is to just tell stories with that medium.
-Each painting I’m lucky enough to create is either a snapshot or some big epic thing – but either way, there’s a composed narrative framework holding it all together.
+In a 2023 interview with CanvasRebel Magazine, Cosenza described his painting process as “a snapshot or some big epic thing – but either way, there’s a composed narrative framework holding it all together.
 To bring an idea out onto a canvas and then to share it with others is a magical part of the creative journey for me.”
 [10]

-Between 1998 to 2023, he has created an estimated 100-150 original paintings, along with hundreds of multimedia concept drawings, sketches, digital renderings, architectural models and drawings, prints, as well as photographs.
+Between 1998 and 2024, Cosenza has created 182 documented original paintings and 2D works, along with hundreds of concept drawings, sketches, digital renderings, architectural models & drawings, prints, and photographs.
 Domestic New York is his largest series by volume, with 57 installments produced between 2006 and 2019.
-It is also his most successful series in terms of sales and distribution, with 52 Domestic New York paintings sold between 2006 and 2019, and print sales reaching an estimated 100-150 units.
-Meanwhile, the Manhattan series remains Cosenza's longest spanning, as well as his most awarded series.
+Of that collection, 55 Domestic New York paintings have been sold between 2006 and 2025, and print sales have reached an estimated 100-150 units.
+The Manhattan series, meanwhile, remains Sal’s longest spanning and most awarded collection, as well as being the subject of his 2024 novel.
+And in terms of media exposure, his Monuscape paintings received extensive play on NBC’s 12News AZ affiliate, in both 2023 and 2024.

 Manhattan Series (2002-2020)